World Premiere

 She is a WAAF from Wigan going AWOL for love.
 He is a sailor from the Royal Navy on a 48-hour pass.
 Together, Olive and John risk everything in a true wartime romance told through letters exchanged during World War II.

-Featuring original songs and live music from Carol Laula, “Scotland’s leading singer-songwriter” (The Herald), this new musical play brings them together where every moment feels like stolen time.
+Featuring original songs and live music from Carol Laula, “Scotland’s leading singer-songwriter” (The Herald), and an award-winning cast, this new musical play brings Olive and John together where every moment feels like stolen time.

 "…confidence and class…impressive production…powerful and promising…”